CorneliusDeng/UESTC/Learn record and summarize/Big Data Analytics and Mining.md

   - Conclusion
 - Deadline: Next Sunday of the end of this course
 - Topic: AI-field
-- Requirement: English & 3000 words
+- Requirement: English & 3000 word